freeman-lab/imaging-pipeline/README.md

 > a pipeline for calcium imaging data built out of modular components

 This is a small tool for performing common steps in processing calcium imaging data.
-There's very little code here, with the core analyses being implemented in separate packages.
-So if it doesn't exactly match your needs
+There's actually very little code here, because all the analyses are implemented in separate packages.
+So if this doesn't exactly match your needs, you might want to build your own version.

 # commands